 It’s important to note that most hikes on Kauai are moderate to strenuous.
 These ratings are generally due to elevation changes and rough terrain.
 Visitors should be aware that cell service isn’t always available and take extra precautions, including checking the weather, bringing plenty of water, and letting someone know where you’ll be going.

 If you want to see beautiful scenery but aren’t sure about some of the hikes on this list, the Ala Hele Makalae Kapa’a bike path is the perfect solution.
-You can walk, run, or bike along the beautiful coconut coast on this large bike path.
-It’s one of the best things to do in Kauai and suitable for all ages.
+On this large bike path, you can walk, run, or bike along the beautiful coconut coast.
+It’s one of the best things to do in Kauai and is suitable for all ages.

 Once you finish checking out the best hikes in Kauai, don’t miss the 10 best beaches in Kauai.